jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 * [TLS 1.3 Podcast on Security Now](https://twit.tv/shows/security-now/episodes/656 "TLS 1.3")
 * [Lets Encrypt Explanation Podcast](https://twit.tv/shows/security-now/episodes/483 "Lets encrypt explanation podcast")
 * [SSL Labs](https://www.ssllabs.com/ "SSL Labs") is a free service that will check your TLS cert and server settings.
-  * You can use SSL labs to check the Let's Encrypt cert for [my own tech blog, forge.sat.iit.edu](https://forge.sat.iit.edu "Forge.sat.iit.edu").
+  * You can use SSL labs to check the Let's Encrypt cert for [my own tech blog, jeremyhajek.com](https://jeremyhajek.com "Instructors Blog").

 Without having a public IP address you can't use Let's Encrypt, but you can generate a self-signed SSL/TLS certificate following these tutorials.
 Note that your browser will complain and send you dire warnings, you will have the option to accept the cert anyway and then the warnings will not persist.